being angry bible verses

 The Bible is full of wisdom on how to manage our emotions, including anger.
 God’s Word can help us to identify the causes of our anger, and it can also give us guidance in overcoming it.
 Through prayer and meditation on Scripture, we can find peace and strength in God’s promises.

-See also backgrounds bible verses
+See also bible verses about accomplishment

 It is important to first examine why we are feeling angry.
 Anger usually arises from feelings of hurt or injustice, but it can also be a sign that something is wrong in our lives or relationships.
 We may feel angry because we feel powerless to change a situation, or because someone has wronged us in some way.
 Taking time to consider why we are feeling angry will help us better understand how God wants us to respond.